Maryland School Shooting Victim Has Died

 Jaelynn Rose Willey was critically injured in the attack, which also injured a 14-year-old male student.
 The gunman, identified by the St. Mary's County sheriff as 17-year-old Austin Wyatt Rollins, was pronounced dead on Tuesday after exchanging fire with the school resource officer.

-"On Tuesday of this past week our lives changed completely and totally forever," Willey's mother Melissa said at an emotional press conference last night.
+"On Tuesday of this past week our lives changed completely and totally forever," Willey's mother, Melissa, said at an emotional press conference last night.
 "My daughter was hurt by a boy who shot her in the head, and took everything from our lives."

 Speaking while holding a toddler, Willey said that her daughter was the second oldest of nine siblings and was on the school swim team.

 She said Jaelynn was "brain dead and has nothing, no life left in her."
-Several hours later, the St. Mary's County Sheriff's Office released a statement saying that Willey had died, surrounded by her family.
+Several hours later, the St. Mary's County Sheriff's Office released a statement saying that Jaelynn had died, surrounded by her family.
 "It is with heavy hearts and great sadness we provide this update," it said.

 The sheriff's office has said previously that "all indications suggest the shooting was not a random act of violence.
 Rollins and the female victim had a prior relationship that recently ended."